ZainHKazmi/ZainHKazmi.github.io/_pages/cv.md

   * Linux and *nix OS
   * Jira, Confluence and notion.so
   * Microsoft azure and power automate
+  * Content management systems (CMSs) such as Wordpress, Drupal, Joomla and Magento

 * General skills:
   * Web Development